How did Africompassion came to existence?

 It wasn’t something easy, but because Jerald severally heard the voice of God instructing him to serve Him.
 He obeyed and followed the vision.

 He trained five lay caregivers in that first phase: That was in the year 2013.
-A secretary, a field officer, a community transformation trainer, children ministry in charge and a spiritual development expert.
+A secretary, a field officer, a community transformation trainer, children ministry in charge and a spiritual development teacher.
 They were “ordinary” church people, but Jerald was immediately impressed by the seriousness they put into their training and the enthusiasm they showed at the opportunity to be involved in hands-on ministry.

 After the leaders were assigned, there was a big hope in the development of the care they provided—and the joy the team discovered as they saw Christ working through them to bring hope and healing to people.